List of X-Men: The Animated Series episodes: Episodes

-Season 1 (1992–1993)
+Season 1 (1992–93)

-Season 2 (1993–1994)
+Season 2 (1993–94)

 The second season saw a parallel narrative featuring Magneto and Professor X lost in the Savage Land interwoven throughout.
 Many of the stories dealt with the X-Men dealing with the professor's absence, as well as increasing the backstory of many of the X-Men, particularly Rogue and Wolverine.

-Season 3 (1994–1995)
+Season 3 (1994–96)

 After the five-part "Phoenix Saga", episodes were aired in a more random sequence.
 Also, due to animation problems with a few episodes, several did not air until the fourth or even fifth season.

-Season 4 (1995–1996)
+Season 4 (1995–96)

 Some of the Season 4 episodes were aired during Season 3 to compensate for episodes in that season being pushed back.

-Season 5 (1996–1997)
+Season 5 (1996–97)

-"Beyond Good and Evil" was meant to be an ending to the series, until Fox decided to buy more episodes at the last minute.
-As such, the final six episodes produced have a different animation style.
-To save money, Saban produced the final episodes of the series in house rather than involving Graz Entertainment, to whom it had outsourced production of the series until that point.
-Saban hired a studio in the Philippines (simply called the Philippine Animation Studio, which also worked on the second season of the 1994 Fantastic Four series) because the animation studio AKOM (the company that did the previous four seasons) was unavailable due to other projects in their pipeline.
+"Beyond Good and Evil" was meant to be the series finale, until Fox ordered more episodes at the last minute, but at a reduced budget.
+To save money, Saban produced episodes five to ten in-house rather than involving Graz Entertainment, to whom it had outsourced production of the series.
+Saban hired a studio in the Philippines, the Philippine Animation Studio (which also worked on the second season of the 1994 Fantastic Four series) because the prior animation studio AKOM was unavailable due to other projects.
+As such, starting with episode five, this season had a distinctly different animation style.